WDRC (AM): Move to Hartford

-On November 23, 1930 WDRC made its last broadcast from New Haven, as the station prepared to restart the next month in Hartford, with new studios located at 11 Asylum Street in the Corning Building, and a new transmitter site at Bloomfield.
+On November 23, 1930, WDRC made its last broadcast from New Haven, as the station prepared to restart the next month in Hartford, with new studios located at 11 Asylum Street in the Corning Building, and a new transmitter site at Bloomfield.
 At this time the station also became a Columbia Broadcasting System (CBS) network affiliate.
 It carried CBS's dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".

 In 1933 power was doubled from 500 to 1,000 watts.
 In 1935 the daytime power was increased to 2,500 watts, and the next year increased again to 5,000 watts, with studios relocated to 750 Main Street.
 With the enactment of the North American Regional Broadcasting Agreement (NARBA) in March 1941, WDRC moved to its current frequency of 1360 kHz, now operating with 5,000 watts fulltime.

 In the 1930s WDRC management began experimentation with transmissions on very high frequency (VHF) assignments.
-On May 19, 1939 an experimental station, W1XPW, was launched as the first FM station in Connecticut and one of the first overall in the nation.
+On May 19, 1939, an experimental station, W1XPW, was launched as the first FM station in Connecticut and one of the first overall in the nation.
 This station mostly simulcast its AM counterpart, and eventually became WDRC-FM at 105.9 MHz.
 It was sold to the Concert Network in 1956, which changed the call letters to WHCN, as part of a chain of classical music stations.

 In 1959 Buckley Broadcasting acquired WDRC.
 The new owner decided to give FM another try, establishing a new, and still co-owned, WDRC-FM at 102.9 MHz.
 The FM station simulcast the AM station for its first decade.

 Top 40 years

 Under Buckley ownership, WDRC-AM-FM became a Top 40 outlet.
 Around the same time, 1410 WPOP also switched to contemporary hits.
-This set up a rivalry between AM 1360 and AM 1410 for much of the 1960s and early ’70s.
-While 1080 WTIC was usually rated #1 in Hartford with its news, sports and popular music, WDRC and WPOP competed for Hartford's younger listeners.
+This set up a rivalry between AM 1360 and AM 1410 for much of the 1960s and early '70s.
+While 1080 WTIC was usually rated No. 1 in Hartford with its news, sports and popular music, WDRC and WPOP competed for Hartford's younger listeners.

 In 1975 the Top 40 battle ended, when WPOP flipped to all-news radio and younger listeners started switching to the FM band for their music.
 By 1980 WDRC had moved to adult contemporary music, later adding oldies.
 In the 1990s, it switched to middle of the road music, with the oldies format taken over by WDRC-FM.
 WDRC started adding talk shows as the new century came in, making the switch to an all talk format in the early 2000s.